MARKETING ANALYTICS2025-10-13

 On the flip side, Media Mix Modeling does not offer granular insights into how to optimize marketing campaigns.

-In today’s digital world, it does have limitations.
-For example, today’s marketers want insights around a customer’s personal behavior, measurement of individual media effectiveness, the evolution of the product itself, and so on.
+In today’s digital world, it has limitations.
+For example, today’s marketers want insights into a customer’s personal behavior, measurement of individual media effectiveness, the evolution of the product itself, and so on.

 Since these metrics are so complex standards for today’s marketers, they require a variety of marketing optimization analytics to be measured accurately.
 Because of this, marketers are now moving toward a unified measurement methodology.